LeoMx11/06-Integration_Project/README.md

 Since this one code contains 42 different samples of millions of bases, this might take a while to run, so take a well-earned break while that downloads in the background.

+It is worth checking now that you have all of the files you expect to have.
+You can run `ls` in this directory and ensure that no number is missing (as codes from the same group will often be sequential, so just cehcking that there are no values missing from the list should be easy enough).

+If any are missing, run the `prefetch` command on only those values to fill in the gap.

 Once that is done, you will need to actually extract fastq files from this location.
 For this, I recommend running this code (assuming your codes are SRR's):

 ```bash